-Second, even if money is spent, merely looking at the quantity of money tells you nothing about what that money is being used for, if it is used at all.
+Second, even if money is spent, merely looking at the quantity of money tells you nothing about what that money is being spent on.

 Third, the Y in MV=PY is not fixed unless an economy is at full employment.

 Even if we know that the recipients of new money are spending it on consumer goods, most of the time, firms have flexibility in their output decisions, and the empirical research shows that they do adjust output and employment according to expected demand for their products.
 (McIntosh 1989) If firms increase output and employment according to expected demand, we should not expect increased demand to lead directly to increased prices.

 However, even when an economy (or a specific industry) is at full employment, firms do not behave in the way this equation suggests.
 First, 55% of firms change prices no more than once per year, and 75% of firms change prices no more than twice per year, meaning that most firms are not responding to monthly or even quarterly updates regarding the aggregate money supply.
 (Blinder 1991) According to Blinder's price study, the most important factors in firms pricing decisions are (1) whether they can lengthen delivery times or provide fewer auxiliary services, (2) the desire to avoid being the first in their industry to raise prices, (3) increases in labor or material costs, and (4) implicit understandings with their customers to not raise prices when markets are tight.
-Increases in costs gave rise to price changes more quickly than increases in demand.
+Additionally, according to Blinder, increases in costs gave rise to price changes more quickly than increases in demand.
 Because increases in demand cause a slow response to prices, there is time for other effects to dampen or interfere with the demand cost channel.
 Consequently, if (1) firms only raise prices once per year, (2) in response to increased demand, firms can adjust auxiliary services, lengthen delivery times, and are incentivized to maintain low prices to preserve market share, and (3) firms more readily raise prices in response to cost increases than demand increases, it is always more likely that a price hike in a competitive market is more likely a response to increased input costs than a response to increased consumer demand.

 Monetarists respond by stating that “the reason firms don’t check or respond to inflation expectations is that expectations are well anchored, but if there were a major shock to the real economy, then expectations would become unanchored, and firms would respond to new information and raise prices to keep up with expectations.”
 However, this makes the theory unfalsifiable and unscientific.
 Virtually everyone concedes that a major shock to the real economy would have inflationary effects regardless of whether firms agreed on inflation expectations.
 If there were a drought, food prices would go up because food would be scarce.
 The fact that firms would expect food prices to go up is superfluous decoration distracting from events in the real economy.